Skip to main content

 extra long catheters can drain directly from your wheelchair to the toilet

 On the other hand, you may prefer using an uncoated straight catheter or a hydrophilic catheter with an added extension tube, which can basically do the same thing.
-You have several different options of catheter extension tubes out there, but I find Cure Medical Extension Tubes work great for me.
-This is because they’re easier to secure the tube into the funnel end of the catheter, even with limited hand dexterity.
+There are several different options of catheter extension tubes out there, but I find Cure Medical Extension Tubes work great for me.
+This is because they’re easier to secure into the funnel end of the catheter, even with limited hand dexterity.

 If you frequently travel like me, and you’re in a wheelchair, you may want a catheter that’s both functional and discreet.
 I cath from my wheelchair and use closed system catheters when I’m at public venues or sporting events because public bathrooms tend to be unclean.